InRule/DMNModeler/doc/DMNModels.md

 # Import/Export of models

-The menus for importing or exporting a DMN Model can be found on the Home ribbon tab, group "DMN".
+The menus for importing or exporting a DMN model can be found on the Home ribbon tab, group "DMN".

 ![irAuthor Import Export_Menu](../images/InRuleDMN_Import_Export_Menu.PNG)